RawMatter/IoT_Message_Box_Workshop/Workshop/01_Toolchain/README.md

 # Tools

-To program it we need to configure a *toolchain*, this is all of the utilities, libraries and drivers required to compile a program and write it to the flash memory of the device and have it execute on boot
+To program a micro we need to configure a *"toolchain"*.
+This is a collective term for all of the utilities, libraries and drivers required to compile a program and write it to the flash memory of the device.

+### Terminology
+This workshop uses a number of terms interchangably:
+* micro
+* micro-controller
+* micro controller
+* MCU
+* embeded device
+* SOC
+* Widget
+* Thingamajig

+If in doubt, its almost certainly a reference to the $20 modern marvel attached to your laptop right now

-## Toolchain
+# Toolchain
 Microcontroller projects, like much of computer science have never been more accessible and this is thanks to the open source community.

-Arduino kicked this off in a big way back in the early 2000's their big innovation was abstracting the complexity of registers and creating a bootloader that made it easy to upload code via a serial port
+Arduino kicked this off in a big way back in the early 2000's their  innovation was abstracting the complexity of registers and creating a bootloader that made it easy to upload code via a serial port.
 For those who dabbled, their IDE was a strange Java headache that still gives me night terrors

-Today, we are going to be doing all of our work inside VSCode, its catching on as an IDE....
+Today, we are going to be doing all of our work using VSCode, its catching on as an IDE....
-We're going to be using a fairly chunky native plugin called Platform IO

-This simplifies a whole bunch of things:
+Platform IO is a native extension for VSCode and this simplifies some teedious parts of developing software for micros:
-* All the managers:
+* It has all the managers:
     * Common boards
     * Libraries
     * Platforms